 He replied, “You have had enough.”

-I was offended by the words, but at this point, I couldn’t survey my own face.
+I was offended by the words, but I couldn’t survey my own face at this point.

 As simple as a crowd can attract a crowd, crowds can disperse relatively quickly, too.
 Disappointed that the action was over and the sound of sirens in the distance that I was oblivious to, people started to stream away in different directions.
 I remember leaning against a car, using my white shirt to sop up my bloody nose.
 As I stood there cleaning up, two friends from elementary school emerged; I saw genuine concern.
 My words still had bravado, and I assured them that I was OK.